Lost in Thought

 It was really a subconscious thing.
 Birds are amazing and so are most of the people who surround them with their knowledge and love.
 And the experiences and stories from those treks still linger in my mind.

 Some things I continue.
 Like the fund raising event for Tucson Audubon.
 I will say divorce makes one pause and reevaluate life.
 I can't just bird whenever I want nor do I even want to bird like I used to....and that's a bit scary.
 It has been really nice though living a mortal life enjoying the small things again.....which in reflection are pretty big.
-This summer will be my last time I guide for Tucson Audubon for their festival.
+This summer was the last time I guided for Tucson Audubon for their festival.
 Hopefully, one day I will feel up to leading groups of birders again, but I think now, I need to focus on me.

 I'll hear the birds but not look for them.
 I know they are there, but I don't need to see them anymore.
 Just hearing them makes me happy.